Tulane University Demonstration Guidelines

 To view the Tulane University Demonstration Policy, click here.

 Tulane University’s purpose is to create, communicate and conserve knowledge in order to enrich the capacity of individuals, organizations and communities to think, to learn and to act and lead with integrity and wisdom.
-Congruent with that purpose, Tulane is committed to an environment in which a variety of ideas can be freely expressed and critically examined.
-The University expects that the expression of views be made with respect for the dignity and freedom of others.
+Congruent with that purpose, Tulane recognizes the critically important historical and current role civil disobedience serves in evolving our democracy.
+Therefore, we are committed to an environment in which a variety of ideas can be freely expressed and critically examined.
+The university expects that the expression of views be made with respect for the dignity and freedom of others.

-Demonstrations must be registered at least two business days prior to the demonstration via the Demonstration Registration Form on OrgSync.
+Demonstrations must be registered at least two business days prior to the proposed demonstration date via the Demonstration Registration form on WaveSync.
 It is recommended that demonstration organizers register the demonstration as early as possible if it is anticipated that significant preparations may have to be made in advance of the demonstration.
-Following submission of the Demonstration Registration Form, the demonstration organizer(s) may be contacted by the Assistant Vice President (AVP) for Campus Life or their designee to schedule a meeting to review demonstration details, needs, and guidelines and to finalize approval for the demonstration.
-Any changes to the demonstration activities listed in the Demonstration Registration Form must be communicated to the AVP for Campus Life or their designee immediately with details of the changes.
+Following submission of the Demonstration Registration form, the demonstration organizer(s) may be contacted by the Assistant Vice President (AVP) for Campus Life or their designee to schedule a meeting to review demonstration details, needs, and guidelines and to finalize approval for the demonstration.
+The AVP for Campus Life or their designee reserve the right to adjust the date of the demonstration if needed.
+Any changes to the demonstration activities listed in the Demonstration Registration form must be communicated to the AVP for Campus Life or their designee immediately, but no later than 12 hours in advance, with details of the changes.
 Any plans or materials not included may not be approved and could impact the demonstration.

 The Demonstration Guidelines are intended to protect the rights of those involved in the demonstration, others in the University community, and the University from disruption to teaching, research, administrative procedures, or other University activities.

-- Demonstrations may be organized by Tulane affiliates only including Recognized Student Organizations, students, faculty, and staff.
+- Demonstrations may be organized by Tulane students and/or Tulane Recognized Student Organizations only.
 Demonstrations may not be organized by off-campus persons or organizations.

-- Recognized Student Organizations, students, faculty, and staff may not reserve a facility on behalf of or for use by an outside/unaffiliated group, organization or individual.
+- Recognized Student Organizations and/or students may not reserve a facility on behalf of or for use by an outside/unaffiliated group, organization, or individual.
 This conduct constitutes “fronting” and is prohibited.
+Demonstration organizers may include a community partner in their demonstration, but this must be noted in the Demonstration Registration Form.
 University employees or students who engage in fronting may be subject to disciplinary action.

 - Demonstrations can take place on campus in the following areas, permitting the activities do not interfere with a current reservation: